Riyan-Aditya/myblog/_posts/2020-09-18-Classification-ML-practice.md

 ---
 title: "Classification tutorial from Chapter 3 of the Hands-on Machine Learning book"
-title: "End to End ML Project tutorial from Chapter 2 of the Hands-on Machine Learning book"
 description: My first attempt to follow a classification example.
 date: "2020-09-18"
 ---